Loek van Mil

 Ludovicus Jacobus Maria "Loek" van Mil (/nl/; 15 September 1984 – 28 July 2019) was a Dutch professional baseball pitcher.
 At the height of 7 ft 1 in, he is one of the tallest people to play professional baseball.
 He pitched for the Tohoku Rakuten Golden Eagles of the Nippon Professional Baseball (NPB).
-He also played in Minor League Baseball for affiliates of the Minnesota Twins, Los Angeles Angels, Cleveland, and Cincinnati Reds.
+He also played in Minor League Baseball for affiliates of the Minnesota Twins, Los Angeles Angels, Cleveland Guardians, and Cincinnati Reds.
 He also pitched in professional leagues in the Netherlands and Australia.

 van Mil pitched for the Netherlands national baseball team in international competitions, serving as the team's closer in the 2013 World Baseball Classic and the 2015 Premier 12.
 He also appeared in the 2007 Baseball World Cup and 2017 World Baseball Classic.
 He missed the 2008 Summer Olympics due to injury.

 van Mil died in 2019, several months after suffering a serious accident while hiking alone in Australia.